K-Sato1995/gatsbyBlog/content/posts/React-context/index.md

   - Hooks
   - React
 published: true
-description: "A simple explanation about how the context works in React and how to use context with useContext hook."
+description: 'A simple explanation about how the context works in React and how to use context with useContext hook.'
 ---

 # What is react context

 The react context api is a way to pass data deeply throughout your app without having to manually pass props down through multiple levels.